AMDComputeLibraries/morton_filter/README.md

-Morton filters can also be configured to use less memory than a cuckoo filter for the same error rate while simultaneously delivering insertion, deletion, and lookup throughputs that are, respectively, 0.9x to 15.5x, 1.3x to 1.6x, and 1.3x to 2.5x higher than a cuckoo filter.
+Morton filters can also be configured to use less memory than a cuckoo filter for the same error rate while simultaneously delivering insertion, deletion, and lookup throughputs that are, respectively, up to 15.5x, 1.3x, and 2.5x higher than a cuckoo filter.
 Morton filters in contrast to vanilla cuckoo filters do not require a power of two number of buckets but rather only a number that is a multiple of two.
 They also use fewer bits per item